the-global-hackathon/CasperLabs-Developer-Community/LA-Blockchain-Week-Global-Hackathon-(TGH)-|-GraphQL-Interface-Challenge-|-Oct.-13-to-16,-2019.md

 # Get Started
 * **Access the CasperLabs GraphQL APIs and schema** through our [Clarity self-service portal](https://clarity.casperlabs.io/#/) console
 * If you are new to **GraphQL** you can check out their site [HERE](https://graphql.org/)

-## Real Time Live Support from our Engineering Team [HERE](https://discord.gg/n9bBs8W) on CasperLabs Discord Channel.
+# [Get Real Time Live Support from our Engineering Team HERE](https://discord.gg/n9bBs8W) on CasperLabs Discord Channel.

 ***
 # General Rules and Judging Guidelines